Linus4/eldritchinstinct/main.typ

 Additionally, some enemies have special abilities or effects that are triggered when their target fails a Critical Damage save.

 A PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If left untreated, they die within the hour.
-If given aid (such as bandages), they will stabilize: roll a d100 on the *Wounds Table*.
+If given aid (such as bandages), they will stabilize: roll a d100 on the *Wounds Table* (p. #pageref(<wounds_table>)).

 === Ability Score Loss